AndreiRoibu/AgeMapper/README.md

 # AgeMapper

-This is a working release of AgeMapper.
+This is a working release of AgeMapper, also reffered to as HGL.
 For any issues, please contact Andrei Roibu at andrei-claudiu.roibu@dtc.ox.ac.uk.

 The code is still undergoing modifications and further additions will be made in the coming period.